GigglesnoutWoofle/Swordk.json/README.md

 ## Acknowledgments

-Special thanks to the typing communities and platforms like KeyBR and Monkeytype for providing support and inspiration.
+Special thanks to the typing communities and platforms like KeyBR, Monkeytype and TypeFu for providing support and inspiration.

 ---